Home

 Add some lime to the planting hole - use a few crushed egg shells, some wood ash, garden lime or ground chalk.

-How to Grow Rosemary Part 2
+How to grow Rosemary by cuttings

 Take a 4 inch pot and fill it with good quality compost - water it thoroughly and allow it to drain.